AdaCore/training_material/courses/comprehensive_rust_training/150_borrowing/04_interior_mutability.rst

 "RefCell" Details
 -------------------

--  :rust:`RefCell` enforces Rust?s usual borrowing rules (either multiple
-   shared references or a single exclusive reference) with a runtime check.
+-  :rust:`RefCell` enforces Rust's usual borrowing rules (either multiple shared references or a single exclusive reference) with a runtime check.
 In this case, all borrows are very short and never overlap, so the checks always succeed.